HopeTechDev/Programming-Assignment-3/README.md

 cars = pd.read_csv("cars.csv")  # Load the .csv file into a DataFrame named cars

 ```
-- The dataset cars.csv is read and stored in a DataFrame called cars.
+ dataset cars.csv → read and stored in a DataFrame called cars.

 ```python

 cars.iloc[:, ::2].head()

 ```
-- .iloc[:, ::2] selects all rows (:) but only every 2nd column starting from the first one (::2).
+- .iloc[:, ::2] → selects all rows (:) but only every 2nd column starting from the first one (::2).
-- .head() shows the first 5 rows of those selected columns.
+- .head() → shows the first 5 rows of those selected columns.

 ```python